Towards Neural Scaling Laws on Graphs: Proper Data Metric of Graph Scaling Laws

-In this section, we address the irregular-size problems of graphs for the data scaling law.
+In this section, we look into the data scaling law on graphs.
 Specifically, we re-examine data metrics in previous studies and reveal the disadvantage of the number of graphs as the data metric in the data scaling law.
-Instead, we identify the total number of edges in the training set as a better metric with experimental evidence.
-Furthermore, the data scaling law with the number of edges as the data metric can be naturally extended to node classification and link prediction tasks, potentially providing a unified view of data scaling behaviors in the graph domain.
+For instance, a small molecule graph could have a large size difference compared with a social network.
+Instead, we identify the total number of nodes or edges in the training set as a better metric with experimental evidence.